-A heat treating furnace is required to harden the mold at a high temperature (1000 F) for 30 minutes, then the mold is cooled down with a programmable ramp (20 F / minute) toward a lower set point (200 F).
-Use the dual set point / PID and ramp / dwell functions for this application.
+A heat treating furnace is required to harden a mold at a high temperature of 1000 °C for 30 minutes, the mold is then cooled down with a programmable ramp (20 °C / minute) toward a lower set point of 200 °C. Use the dual set point / PID and ramp / dwell functions for this application.